 Money acts as an intermediate in the exchange process, it is called a medium of exchange.
 A person holding money can easily exchange it for any commodity or service that he or she might want.

-Modern form of Money
+Modern Forms of Money

 In the early ages, Indians used grains and cattle as money.
 Thereafter came the use of metallic coins – gold, silver, copper coins – a phase which continued well into the last century.
 Now, the modern forms of money include currency – paper notes and coins.
-The modern forms of money – currency and deposits – are closely linked to the working of the modern banking system.
+The modern forms of money – currency and deposits – are closely linked to the workings of the modern banking system.

 In India, the Reserve Bank of India issues currency notes on behalf of the central government.
 No other individual or organisation is allowed to issue currency.
 The rupee is widely accepted as a medium of exchange in India.